openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 !---
 Figure: Issuance using Authorization code flow

-(1) The Wallet sends an Credential Authorization Request to the Issuer's Authorization Endpoint.
+(1) The Wallet sends an Authorization Request to the Issuer's Authorization Endpoint.
 Issuer returns Authorization Response with the authorization code upon successfully authenticating and obtaining consent from the End-User.
 This step happens in the frontchannel, by redirecting the End-User via the user agents.
 This step is defined in (#authorization_endpoint).

 (2) The Wallet sends a Token Request to the Issuer's Token Endpoint with the authorization code obtained in step (2).
 The Issuer returns an Access Token in the Token Request upon successfully validating authorization code.
 This step happens in the backchannel using server to server communication.
 This step is defined in (#token_endpoint).